Read answers to the most frequently asked questions on the employment history and reference check requirements.

 - searches against the Financial Service Authority’s (FSA) individual register and prohibited persons register.

-For sensitive positions, you may wish to include relevant questions on the application form such as “have you ever been the subject of a County Court Judgement (CCJ)?”
+Where recruiting to more senior positions (such as chief executive, director level or positions with accountability for managing public monies), employers may wish to include relevant questions on the application form such as “have you ever been the subject of a County Court Judgement (CCJ)?”

 Enquiries may be conducted in a number of ways including:

 - as part of an electronic identity search whereby a number of companies can run a search on an individual’s details across financial service/credit databases.
 Which, combined with verifying an applicant’s identity, enables the employer to discover any relevant financial data held against the individual’s details

 - credit reference agencies can provide individual credit reports